ai-ngabo/localconnect_tourism_app/README.md

 - ✅ Logout with confirmation
 - ✅ Green nature-themed UI matching the design
 - ✅ Placeholder graphics (gradient + icons) — replace with real images

-## Customization

-To add real images, place them in `assets/images/` and update the image references in the tour cards and detail screens to use `Image.asset()` instead of the gradient containers.